thibaultlaurens/mean.coffee/README.md

 - don't use any template engine:
     - the node.js server only serve static html files
     - angularJS will do the rest (routing + calling the REST API)
-- code to manipulate model objects are in the service folder (instead of app/controller in mean.io)
+- code to manipulate model objects is in the service folder (instead of app/controller in mean.io)
-- configuration file is in lib/config.coffee
-- little extra
+- extra stuff:
     - winston (logger) - lib/logger.coffee
     - memwatch (for memory leaks) - server.coffee
     - nodetime (monitoring) - server.coffee